 The best way to start reducing your carbon footprint is to figure out how big it is, and then decide how much you’re willing to reduce it by.
 But how can you keep track of your carbon footprint?

 An online carbon-footprint calculator is an easy way to find out how big your carbon footprint is.

-After doing some research, this is what I came up with.
 There are tons of ways that we can start reducing our carbon footprints right now, but we can’t make an impact overnight!

 You’ll immediately see your bin being filled with less waste as you opt for items with less packaging, and place food scraps in a composter.
 You may even feel the extra weight of your wallet once you start a veggie garden, and leave behind the carbon emissions linked to store-bought produce.